BawCOS/Solution-Manual-CPS/docs/21-Central-Limit-Theorem-Solutions.md

 ### Problem 1

-\indent 1.
 Suppose we roll a fair six-sided die and let $X$ be the resulting number.
 The distribution of $X$ is discrete uniform.
 (Each of the six discrete outcomes is equally likely.)

 a.
 Suppose we roll the fair die 5 times and record the value of $\bar{X}$, the *mean* of the resulting rolls.
 Under the central limit theorem, what should be the distribution of $\bar{X}$?